 What happens to the cash value of a life insurance policy when you die?
 This Policy Statement reveals the surprising answer…

 Take a look at this actual dividend-paying whole life insurance policy annual statement.

 As you study this statement, do you see something almost unbelievable?
 The statement reveals what really happens to the cash value when the insured dies.
 It’s a factual answer to those who complain that when you die, the insurance company pays the death benefit but keeps your cash value.

 If this policy owner had died on the date this statement was issued, her family would have received a check for $390,588.00, which is $12,227 more than the original $250,000.00 death benefit and the current $128,361.00 total cash value combined!

 For more on the advantages of Bank On Yourself-style high early cash value whole life insurance plans, grab your copy of our free Safe Wealth-Building Special Report, 5 Simple Steps to Bypass Wall Street, Beat the Banks at Their Own Game and Take Control of Your Financial Future!

 And to discover exactly how you can achieve your short-term and long-term financial goals in the shortest time possible—without taking any unnecessary risks—simply request a FREE Bank On Yourself Analysis and Personalized Solution.
-You’ll receive a referral to an Authorized Advisor (a life insurance agent with advanced training on this high early cash value concept) who will prepare your Analysis and Solution for your review.
+You’ll receive a referral to a Professional (a life insurance agent with advanced training on this high early cash value concept) who will prepare your Analysis and Solution for your review.
 There is no obligation!